alisd23/ngrx-form-pure/README.md

 ### Simple Form

-`ngrx-form` uses directives to manage the communication and state changes required to sync the form state with the form fields.
+`ngrx-form-pure` uses directives to manage the communication and state changes required to sync the form state with the form fields.

-There are only **two** directives in `ngrx-form`:
+There are only **two** directives in `ngrx-form-pure`:
 - `ngrxForm` - to attach to your form element.
 - `ngrxField` - to attach to your form fields/inputs.